devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Properties
 ~~~~~~~~~~

-Each node in the device tree has properties that describe the
+Each node in the devicetree has properties that describe the
 characteristics of the node.
 Properties consist of a name and a value.

 Property Names